apify/apify-docs/docs/tutorials.md

 Building your own actors requires some experience with coding.
 If you're ready, [get started with the Apify SDK](https://sdk.apify.com/docs/guides/getting-started).

 "But wait, I don't speak JavaScript", we hear you say.
+Worry not!
 While we currently only have an SDK for JavaScript, you actor can be in any language.
 If you use Python, you can now [scrape data with Beautiful Soup]({{@link tutorials/scrape_data_using_python.md}}) and [parse the results with Pandas]({{@link tutorials/process_data_using_python.md}}) on the Apify platform.
 Prefer PHP?
 Cool!
 You can [use Apify in your PHP projects]({{@link tutorials/use_apify_from_php.md}}).

 ## Advanced use cases